 Within Yakima Valley's MPO boundaries, several key stakeholders have ITS systems.
-The municipalities of Yakima and Selah, and unincorporated areas of Yakima County all have signalized intersections.
+The municipalities of Moxee, Naches, Selah, Union Gap, and Yakima, and unincorporated areas of Yakima County all have signalized intersections.
 Both Yakima County (beginning in 2017) and the City of Yakima maintain their own signalized intersections while all others are maintained by the Washington State Department of Transportation (WSDOT).

 WSDOT owns and maintains the majority of ITS components in the region, including several ITS system elements (fiber, variable message signs, data stations, etc.).
 WSDOT also collects some remote weather information, which is sent, along with transportation data, to be coordinated out of the WSDOT Traffic Management Center in Yakima.
 In addition, WSDOT works with the Washington State Patrol (WSP) to share real-time information.
+Yakima County maintains both weather station and variable message board systems.

-Yakima Transit has ITS components in place and plans to expand systems to provide more dynamic services and improved security to their customers.
+Yakima Transit and the Yakama Nation's Pahto Public Passage Transit has ITS components in place and plans to expand systems to provide more dynamic services and improved security to their customers.